PANPEIWEN/Infrared-Small-Target-Detection-Segmentation-Framework/docs/add_model.md

     >>> train_batch=32,
     >>> test_batch=32)
 You can use this method flexibly to make the config file more concise.
+It is recommended to use this method to add or modify the places you need to set, instead of modifying the config file in the _base_ folder.
 """
 _base_ = [
     # dataset config file